carpio-ucv/Data-Week/chapter3.md

 ```

+Whereas going from wide- to long-format data is pretty straightforward, going from long- to wide-format data can take a bit more thought.
+It usually involves some head scratching and some trial and error for all but the simplest cases.

 If it isn’t clear what happened in the previous example, then have a look at the following illustration:
 ![](https://seananderson.ca/images/dcast-illustration.png)